department-of-veterans-affairs/va.gov-team/products/ask-va/research/Question protocol/Conversation guide: Business Line Template.md

 * Is there anything on this page that you would change?
 Why?
 * *Add any specific questions for this business line*

-### Tell us about your question
+### Your question

-On this screen, the user tells us more about their inquiry.
+On this screen, the submitter tells us more about their inquiry.

-* When a users says they are a Veteran, dependent or submitting on behalf of a Veteran, does that change how you reply?
-If so, how?
-* We noticed that if someone says they are submitting a general question, they need to provide their zip code.
-Do you know why a zip code is required?
 * Do you have any issues with the current free-text box, where users can write their inquiry in their own words?
-* Do you receive documents that submitters upload with their inquiry?
+* Can submitters upload documents with their inquiry?
     * If yes, do you face any issues with this?
     * If not, could this be useful?
 How?
 * Is there anything on this page that you would change?
 Why?
 * *Add any specific questions for this business line*

-### Additional details

-On this screen, the user shares more about themselves.

-* Why do you need to know whether any submitter is a VA employee?
-* Is there anything on this page that you would change?
-Why?
-* *Add any specific questions for this business line*

-### Your information
+### Your information (or the Veteran's, or the dependent's)

-On this screen, the user gives us their contact information.
+On this screen, the submitter gives information about themself, the Veteran or the dependent, depending on who is submitting a query.

 * How do you reply to submitter's?
-For example, over the phone, email, or US Mail.
+For example, over the phone, email, or mail.
     * We noticed that submitter's can choose which contact method they prefer.
 If they choose to be contacted over the phone, will you only contact them that way?
     * Is there any circumstance where you would call them instead?
-* Is there anything on this page that you would change?
+* Is there anything on this page (or the next contact page) that you would change?
 Why?
 * *Add any specific questions for this business line*

 ### Review and send